Reaching diffraction-limited localization with coherent PTAs: Introduction

 In this paper, we modify the matched-filter map making technique to include the pulsar term.
 We construct coherent maps for increasing numbers of approximately uniformly distributed pulsars across the sky with precisely constrained pulsar distances in addition to a dense array of pulsars with unknown distances.
 We estimate the angular resolution for a single GW source by measuring the area above an iso-contour on a single source map.
-To resolve structures in the matched-filter maps, we consider very short pulsar distances and use the resolution from these maps to extrapolate to realistic pulsar distances.
-From this analysis, we estimate we will reach diffraction-limited angular resolution with a modest number of roughly $9$ well-constrained pulsar distances at an aggregate SNR level of 10.
-Additionally, we show that the addition of one or two precisely constrained pulsar distances to the PTA sample can increase the point-source resolution by an order of magnitude.
+We introduce a scaling relation, derived in the flat sky limit local to the GW source, demonstrating how angular resolution improves as a function of the number of precisely constrained pulsar distances.
+We use full-sky simulations with very short pulsar distances to produce large interference structures, which are numerically simple to resolve, to demonstrate the coherent matched-filter map making method and to support the scaling relation.
+We estimate we will reach diffraction-limited angular resolution with a modest number of roughly $10$ well-constrained pulsar distances at an aggregate SNR level of 10.
+Additionally, due to the exponential form of the scaling relation, we show that the addition of one or two precisely constrained pulsar distances to the PTA sample can increase the point-source resolution by an order of magnitude.
 We, therefore, argue that constraining pulsar distances is a timely project that could have a high impact on PTA science in the near term.